skyprolk/Audio-DFK/README.md

 When you start "Anaconda Prompt (miniconda3)" you will be in a directory, in Windows, probably something like "C:\Users\YourName".
 That's fine to install there but you can also move.
 Just remember where you put it.
 It will be in **/bark.**

 If you want to put it somewhere else, you will have to type change the directory here, using the 'cd' commands.

-If you already had bark-infinity installed you may already have a bark directory in "C:\Users\YourName\bark" from before.
-You can confirm this by typing 'dir' or looking in the file manager.
-If you have previously installed bark via mamba, type `rename bark bark_old` or any other name you want, just not bark.
-While you should be able to update an existing code just fine, to keep things as simple in the instructions, I'm gonna skip that for the moment.
-If you do want to that, skip tto the end.
-But if you rename it, all your files are still there.
+(If you already had bark-infinity installed and want to updatet, skip to the end of this.)

 6. Type a bunch of commands _exactly_.
 Hit "Y" where you need to: